abinit/abinit/doc/tutorial/elastic.md

 The hypothetical wurtzite structure for AlAs retains the tetrahedral coordination of the atoms of the actual zincblende structure of AlAs, but has a hexagonal lattice.
-It was chosen for this lesson because the atomic positions are not completely determined by symmetry.
+It was chosen for this tutorial because the atomic positions are not completely determined by symmetry.
 Both the atomic positions and the lattice constants should be optimized before beginning DFPT calculations, especially those related to strain properties.